rust-lang/rust/src/doc/trpl/functions.md

 expression, although its value is not particularly useful.
-Unlike other languages where an assignment evaluates to the assigned value (e.g. `5` in the previous example), in Rust the value of an assignment is an empty tuple `()` because the assigned value can have (just one owner)[ownership.html], and any other returned value would be too surprising:
+Unlike other languages where an assignment evaluates to the assigned value (e.g. `5` in the previous example), in Rust the value of an assignment is an empty tuple `()` because the assigned value can have [just one owner](ownership.html), and any other returned value would be too surprising:

 ```rust